ortegahernandes/ScanBus-BR-Simulator-Modbus/README.md

 - Show or hide valid data (useful for discovering occasional communication errors).
 - Show or hide errors.
 - Save to .CSV file (with separator choice)
+- Search for a specific term, the terms will be in yellow.
+- If there are errors, they will appear in the status column and will be in red.

   ***